lty2226262/Car_studio/README.md

 ### Process KITTI MOT

+**Strongly recommended**, you can directly download the processed dataset 'km.zip' from the following link: [here](https://hkustconnect-my.sharepoint.com/personal/tliubk_connect_ust_hk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Ftliubk%5Fconnect%5Fust%5Fhk%2FDocuments%2Fdataset%2FCarPatch3D&ga=1)

+**Alternatively**, you could also process them manually, but need to dive into the code and have some modifications.
 To convert the original KITTI multi-object tracking dataset to the CarPatch3D dataset, follow these steps:

 1. Download the pre-trained model for segment-anything: